raquentin/raquentin.github.io/content/notes/knapsack-problem.md

 \end{cases}
 \end{equation}
 $$
-In the [[chain-matrix-multiplication|Chain Matrix Multiplication]] problem, we have a minimum over some things.
+In the [[chain-matrix-multiplication|chain matrix multiplication]] problem, we have a minimum over some things.
 Here, we have a maximum over some things.
 We're not going to end up finding the items we've used using this table directly.
 Like in the chain matrix, all it requires is storing pointers to choices we made.
 This variant of the knapsack is the 0-1 Knapsack since you can choose either 0 or 1 amounts of any item.

 ### Pseudocode
 ```python